Clos86/team-profile-generator/README.md

   ## Installation
   Node.js is required for the app to work.
   ## Usage
   In the command-line you will run Node.js and answer the questions that are prompted.
+  Download the video from the link to see how the use the app: [Video](https://drive.google.com/file/d/1an0yK4qETexuzXewTFCUvt3HujpgH5sV/view)

   ## License
   This project is license under [ISC](https://choosealicense.com/licenses/ISC/)